 Vinegar’s role in skin care

 Apple cider vinegar is helpful to both dry and oily skin.
-It acts to refine the skin pores, and reestablishes a natural acid balance while softening the skin.
+It acts to refine the skin pores, and reestablishes a natural acid balance while softening the skin, and a great natural organic skin care substitute.
 When the skin is acidic, it seems to attract blood.
 The presence of the needed amount of blood in the skin gives it a wonderful glow.
-Soap is often needed to remove dirt and makeup, but following the cleansing process with a rinse of an herbal astringent or apple cider vinegar is beneficial to restore acid balance.
+Soap is often needed to remove dirt and makeup, but following the cleansing process with a rinse of an herbal organic astringent or apple cider vinegar is beneficial to restore acid balance.

 If you have an itchy scalp, try dipping your hairbrush in a glass of water with one-teaspoon vinegar enough times to get your hair wet.
 This will not only help reduce itching but it will make your hair soft and easy to manage.
 One caution: Vinegar may straighten perms.

 Vinegar helps soften skin and restore the skin’s natural acid mantle.
 It is a great rinse for blemished skin.
 Steam the face with lavender to cleanse the skin.
 Bring a pan of water to a boil, put a small handful of lavender flowers in the water, and remove from the heat.
 Hold your head over the pan and drape a towel over your head to allow the lavender-enhanced steam to loosen the grease and dirt.
 Then, take a cotton ball drenched in vinegar and lightly pat on the skin.
 Repeat this twice.
 Then pat on vinegar that has been chilled in the refrigerator, to close the pores and tone the skin.

 For tired muscles and joints, take a vinegar bath.
 Soak in warm water to which one and a half cups of vinegar have been added.